-There is a wide variety of competitive opportunities aimed at school-aged children of varying abilities:
+There are a wide variety of competitive opportunities available for school-aged children of all abilities:

-There are three gymnastic areas, known as ‘disciplines' in Key Step with three levels of ability in each.
+There are three gymnastics disciplines in Key Step with three levels of ability in each.
 These are:

 - Floor: Routines include balancing, jumping, rolling and flexibility skills.

 - Vault: Skills are performed travelling on and off a bench/raised platform.